-The Central Bank compiles and processes statistics on the basis of Article 32 of the Act on the Central Bank of Iceland, no. 92/2019.
-The statistics form the foundation for the Bank’s assessment of important aspects of monetary policy and financial stability.
-In accordance with Article 41 of the Act, Statistics Iceland also has access to the some of the data compiled by the Central Bank, based on a cooperation agreement between the institutions.
-However, the agreement does not give Statistics Iceland access to information on individuals.
-Information that can be traced to specific firms other than supervised financial institutions are accessible to Statistics Iceland only if there is a genuine need for the data and pressing arguments in favour of granting access to them.
+The Central Bank’s data collection for the purpose of statistical processing is governed by Article 32 of the Act on the Central Bank of Iceland, no. 92/2019.
+Statistics lay the foundations for the Bank’s assessment of important aspects of monetary policy and financial stability.
+In accordance with Article 41 of the Act, Statistics Iceland also has access to the data compiled by the Central Bank, based on a cooperation agreement between the institutions.

 The statistics are processed in accordance with international standards on statistical reporting, including those issued by the World Bank, International Monetary Fund (IMF), Bank for International Settlements (BIS), Organisation for Economic Co-operation and Development (OECD), European Central Bank (ECB), Eurostat (the EU statistical bureau), and the United Nations (UN).
 The purpose of the standards is to ensure international comparability of statistics, both overall and with respect to data quality.
 International standards define methodologies, concepts and terminology, and presentation of statistics, and they provide guidance on professional work habits, impartiality, and confidentiality in connection with processing.